Ananda Marga: Social philosophy

-The social outlook of Ananda Marga asserts that human beings are an expression of the Supreme Being, the welfare of the individual is linked with the welfare of the collective, each relying on the other for its existence and dynamism.
-According to this philosophy everyone has the right to equal opportunities of life and development and as such there should be no discrimination on the basis of superficial barriers such as race, nationality and religion.
-Ananda Marga advocates a state if live, a world of justice, security and peace for all.
+The social outlook of Ánanda Márga asserts that human beings are an expression of the Supreme Being, the welfare of the individual is linked with the welfare of the collective, each relying on the other for its existence and dynamism.
+According to this philosophy everyone has the right to equal opportunities of life and development and as such there should be no discrimination on the basis of superficial barriers such as race, nationality and religion. Ánanda Márga advocates a state if live, a world of justice, security and peace for all.
 The social philosophy covers neohumanism, education, culture, and the organisation's own Progressive utilization theory (PROUT).
 The philosophy reinterprets the general concept of culture by inserting it into a new universalistic outlook.
 As described by Antonello Maggipinto, "Sarkar offers a new point of view, with a large universalistic explanation: 'the culture of the whole human race is one, but marked by different local manifestations ... it is the same, but varying in expression.'"
 In 1968, Sarkar founded the organization "Proutist Block of India" to further the ideals of his theory through political and social action.

-Tantra in Ananda Marga
+Tantra in Ánanda Márga

 A person who, irrespective of caste, creed or religion, aspires for spiritual expansion or does something concrete, is a Tantric.
 Tantra in itself is neither a religion nor an 'ism'.
 Tantra is a fundamental spiritual science.
 So wherever there is any spiritual practice it should be taken for granted that it stands on the Tantric cult.
 Where there is no spiritual practice, where people pray to God for the fulfilment of narrow worldly desires, where people's only slogan is "Give us this and give us that" – only there do we find that Tantra is discouraged.
 So only those who do not understand Tantra, or even after understanding Tantra do not want to do any spiritual practice, oppose the cult of Tantra.

 — Sarkar's "Tantra and its Effect on Society", 1959.

-Sarkar weaves continuity with the ancient philosophy of Tantra, infusing new insights in human psychology, social theory and in each individuals' roles as spiritual and "socio-economic-cultural-political" beings.
-Ananda Marga Tantra is claimed to have a broad metaphysical base which allows for ways of knowing, feeling and processing which go beyond intellectuality or limited rationality.
-Priorities are given to the spiritual development, as Sarkar notes, "spiritual life controls all other arenas of human life."
-Ananda Marga Tantra is claimed to be a principle which if practiced will lead to the desired objective.
+Sarkar weaves continuity with the ancient philosophy of Tantra, infusing new insights in human psychology, social theory and in each individuals' roles as spiritual and "socio-economic-cultural-political" beings. Ánanda Márga Tantra is claimed to have a broad metaphysical base which allows for ways of knowing, feeling and processing which go beyond intellectuality or limited rationality.
+Priorities are given to the spiritual development, as Sarkar notes, "spiritual life controls all other arenas of human life." Ánanda Márga Tantra is claimed to be a principle which if practiced will lead to the desired objective.
 The essence of Tantra is to awaken the latent spiritual force in the human personality and unify oneself with the Cosmic Consciousness.